Arbegnoch: Anti-guerrilla operations of 1936

 On 11 October 1936, the Minister of Colonies Alessandro Lessona had arrived in Addis Ababa, to confer personally with Marshal Graziani; regarding the tactics to be followed to crush the Ethiopian resistance and ensure total domination over the territory.
 After observing the ongoing fighting between guerrillas and Italian troops, the minister immediately entered into conflict with Graziani and the generals accused of not acting with the necessary energy to eliminate the resistance.
 The governor then issued new draconian orders stating that it was "time to put an end to weaknesses" and requesting to be regularly informed of the "number of people who have gone to arms".
 Lessona left Addis Ababa on 21 October while Marshal Graziani began the general autumn offensive against the guerrillas of Shewa.

 On 27 October 1936, the Italians launched an offensive against the guerrillas near Ejere.
 Eritrean askaris overran the positions of the guerrillas and killed many of them, including the feared Ethiopian resistance leader Fikre Mariam.
 In the following weeks the Italians attacked the Shewan guerrillas in the Awash Valley, after fierce fighting, the Arbegnoch had to abandon the territories around the capital.
 The guerrillas of Gurage in southern Shewa led by Balcha Safo were attacked on 6 November 1936 by an Italian mechanized column led by Colonel Princivalle.
 After a valiant resistance the guerrillas were defeated and Balcha Safo was killed.

 Imru Haile Selassie who was still resisting the Italians was forced to retreat south after the Welega Oromo submitted to Italian rule.
 The Italians followed him, and pinned him down on the north bank of the Gojeb River, where he surrendered on 19 December 1936.
 He surrendered together with the chiefs Keflè Nasibù and Belai Haile, and a group of "Youth Ethiopians".
 On this occasion, Marshal Graziani decided to spare the life of the Abyssinian leader who, after consultations with Rome, was declared a prisoner of war and then deported to Italy.

 After the failed attack on Addis Ababa, Wondosson Kassa decided to take refuge with his men around Mount Abuna Yosef before resuming guerrilla warfare in September 1936 near the town of Lalibela.
 Marshal Graziani took brutal measures against this resistance group, also employing, according to the instructions of Minister Lessona, mustard gases that were used extensively on the villages between Lalibelà and Bilbolà Ghiorghis.
 Wondosson Kassa was finally intercepted with his men near the source of Tekezé River and on 10 December 1936 was captured by Wollo Oromo collaborators, in the same evening he was then executed.
-The two other Kassa brothers (Aberra and Asfawossen), had taken refuge in Fiche, most of their men went to join the resistance leader of Abebe Aregai, they had agreed to surrender to the Italians on 21 December 1936.
+The two other Kassa brothers (Aberra and Asfawossen), had taken refuge in Fiche, most of their men went to join the resistance leader of Abebe Aregai, they had agreed to surrender to the Italians and were captured by the troops of Ruggero Tracchia on 21 December 1936.
 The two Abyssinian leaders were then executed on 18:35 on the same day.